-LAPC is currently in the process of updating the long-range metropolitan transportation plan,
+LAPC is currently in the process of updating the long-range Metropolitan Transportation Plan.

-Reach out to Erin Duffer at [email protected] or 608-785-5597.
+For more information, reach out to Erin Duffer at [email protected] or 608-785-5597.

 Yog tias koj xav tau kev pab tshwj xeeb lossis txhais ua lwm hom lus kom pom LAPC cov phiaj xwm lossis